styledev/postgresapp.com/views/documentation.md

 ## Command-Line Tools

+**There is a bug in the latest build that prevents `psql` from connecting, returning the error: `psql: invalid connection option "client_encoding"`.
+Details of the bug, as well as a workaround [can be found in this issue](https://github.com/mattt/Postgres-for-Mac/issues/7).
+This will be fixed in the next release.**

 `psql` is the PostgreSQL command-line interface to your database.
 Mac OS 10.7 ships with an older version of PostgreSQL, which can be started with the following command:

 ```